chatwoot/docs/docs/user-guide/integrations.md

 title: "Integrations"
 ---

 Chatwoot is designed such that it can work alongside the project communication application that you are using in the project.
-For example Slack and Webhooks are already integrated in Chatwoot.
+For example, Slack and Webhooks are already integrated in Chatwoot.

 Click on Settings on home page and then on Integrations.